chikamichi/metamorphosis/README.md

 it can easily be changed to any custom value, allowing you to tailor the DSL to your needs.

-So you basically just created `MyProject` and a new `Spells` module, then open module(s) which name(s) is(are) the same as whatever receiver's module(s) or class(s) you want to hook-in (`Speaker`).
+So you basically just created `Conference` and a new `Spells` module, then open modules which names mimics receiver's modules or classes you want to hook-in (here, `Client::Speaker`).
-Here comes a piece of *Convention*: we want to modify instances behavior, so let's make that explicit and open an `InstanceMethods` module.
-Then, we talk backward!
+Then comes a piece of *Convention*: as we want to modify *instances* behavior, we state our intent explicitily by opening a `InstanceMethods` module.
+Then, we're able to talk backward!

-We could have merely redefine `say` but instead, we called `super` with a new argument.
+So what next?
+We could have merely redefined `say` but instead, we called `super` with a new argument.
 It's just to illustrate how cool is this: `super`.
 No. More.
 Aliasing.
+Or messy injection.

-This example is a bit verbose as there's only one redefinition, unnecessarily nested structure, yet it should get you started.
+This example is a bit verbose as there's only one redefinition, and an unnecessarily nested structure, yet it should get you started.

 ## Install